Paul Hartley Raney: Death

 The above story is a somewhat dressed-up version of a statement O'Brien made upon his eventual return to England.
 According to it, he first observed a smaller combat between a small number of British Sopwith Triplanes and about twice as many German Albatrosses; soon after which a flight of British Pups arrived and joined the fray.
 O'Brien noted that this turned the fight immediately in British favour; however very soon after the Pups arrived, a flight of at least ten more Albatrosses appeared from the clouds and promptly engaged.
 The fight then turned deadly for both sides: Raney and a 2nd Lt.
 William Reginald Keast from 66 Squadron were both subsequently shot down, and at least one German plane was forced down.

 A photo of Raney and O'Brien was found on Raney's body, and given to O'Brien by the Germans.
 When Raney did not return from his patrol, a letter was dispatched two days later to his family in Canada, stating that he had gone missing.
 A very short note was later dropped over the British lines by the Germans, addressed from Patrick O'Brien to his commanding officer, stating simply "Paul Raney killed."
 This information was taken as official soon after O'Brien escaped from Courtnai prison in Belgium, and returned to Canada.
 O'Brien visited Raney's parents in Toronto to inform them of what he knew, and to bring them a map of his grave.
 He preserved this map through a difficult escape which included swimming through canals.
 This map is no longer extant.
 Regardless of its ultimate fate, ground fighting (and shelling) over the same territory (near Roeselare, Belgium) in 1918 would have rendered nearly any map or grave marker largely useless.
 Subsequent attempts by the War Graves Commission (after repeated appeals by his father to them) failed to locate any trace of Raney's remains or final resting place, which remains unknown.

-From a tactical and technical standpoint, five Sopwith Pups against sixteen of any contemporary German fighter aircraft would have been a nearly hopeless situation, especially when Raney and his comrades were fighting what were likely (from the German squadrons stationed in the area) the more powerful Albatros D.IIIs and D.Vs.
-Outnumbered, outclassed, and outgunned, there was a certain bravery demonstrated by the British pilots in their resistance to such a formidable enemy force.

 It is most likely that Raney went down as the result of gunnery by a Lt.
 Rudolf Francke of Jasta (Squadron) 8.
 Raney's entry from compiled British loss records reads: